 - A. Unsportsmanlike Conduct: Examples of unsportsmanlike conduct include, but are not limited to: - 1.
-ARRANGING or CONFIRMING any contacts during the contest by use of ANY non-amateur radio means such as telephones, internet, instant messaging, chat rooms, VoIP, email, social media, or websites. - 2.
+ARRANGING or CONFIRMING any contacts during the contest by use of ANY non-amateur radio means such as telephones, Internet, instant messaging, chat rooms, VoIP, social media or web sites. - 2.
 Transmissions by the entrant on frequencies outside of license limitations. - 3.
-Changing times in the log to meet band change or off time rules - 4.
+Changing times in the log to meet band change or off time rules. - 4.
 Taking credit for excessive unverifiable QSOs or unverifiable multipliers. - 5.
-Signals with excessive bandwidth (e.g., splatter, clicks) or harmonics on other bands.

-- 6. Running stations making more than 3 contacts without sending their callsign. - B. Audio Recordings: Any single operator entrant (see VI.A.1) competing for a top three finish at the (a) World, (b) Continent, or (c) USA levels, must record the transmitted and received audio as heard by the operator for the duration of the contest operation.
-The recording must be in a common format (e.g., mp3) and should include the audio to each ear as a separate channel.
-The recording must be a continuous recording (not a recording of individual QSOs).
-The recording may be requested by the Committee within 90 days after the log deadline to help adjudicate the log.
-The recording files must be provided by the entrant within 5 days of the request.
-If no recording is made available, the Committee may reclassify or disqualify the entry. - C. Disciplinary Actions: In the event of a violation, the entrant is subject to disgualification at the discretion of the Committee. - 1.
+Signals with excessive bandwidth (e.g., splatter, clicks) or harmonics on other bands. - 6.
+Running stations making more than 3 contacts without sending their callsign. - B. Disciplinary Actions: In the event of a violation, the entrant is subject to disqualification at the discretion of the Committee. - 1.
 DISQUALIFICATION: Entry will be listed at the end of the published results and is not eligible for an award. - 2.
 Notification of Committee actions will be sent by email to the address provided with the log submission.
 The entrant has five days to appeal the decision to the Contest Director.
 After that time the decision is final. - 3.
 An entrant may withdraw the submitted log for any reason within 30 days of the log deadline.
 Contact the Contest Director for instructions. - 4.
-The Committee reserves the right to change the category of any entry based on its examination of the log or other information. - D. Log Checking: All logs are checked using custom software and human judgment. - 1.
-Duplicate contacts are removed with no additional penalty. - 2.
+The Committee reserves the right to change the category of any entry based on its examination of the log or other information.

+C. Log Checking: All logs are checked using custom software and human judgment.

+- 1. Duplicate contacts are removed with no additional penalty. - 2.
 Contacts with an incorrectly received exchange are removed with no additional penalty. - 3.
-Callsign errors or callsigns not found in the other submitted log are removed and receive a penalty of two times the QSO point value for that contact. - 4.
-Contacts that do not meet the band change rules for multioperator entries are removed with no additional penalty.
+Call sign errors or call signs not found in the other log are removed and receive a penalty of two times the QSO point value for that contact. - 4.
+Contacts that do not meet the band change rules for multi-operator entries are removed with no additional penalty.

 XIV.
-DECLARATION
+DECLARATION:

-By submitting a CQ WPX Contest log, and in consideration of the efforts of the CQ WPX Contest Committee to review and evaluate that log, an entrant unconditionally and irrevocably agrees that he or she has: 1) read and understood the rules of the contest and agrees to be bound by them, 2) operated according to all rules and regulations that pertain to amateur radio for the station location, 3) agreed the log entry may be made open to the public, and 4) accepted that the issuing of disqualifications and other decisions of the Committee are official and final.
+By submitting a CQ WPX Contest log, and in consideration of the efforts of the CQ WPX Contest Committee to review and evaluate that log, an entrant unconditionally and irrevocably agrees that he/she has: 1) read and understood the rules of the contest and agrees to be bound by them, 2) operated according to all rules and regulations that pertain to amateur radio for the station location, 3) agreed the log entry may be made open to the public, and 4) accepted that the issuing of disqualifications and other decisions of the Committee are official and final.
 If an entrant is unwilling or unable to agree to all of the foregoing, the entrant should not submit the entry or submit the entry as a Checklog only.

-Questions pertaining to the CQ WPX Contest may be emailed to the CQ WPX Contest Director at <director@cqwpx.com>.
+Questions pertaining to the CQ WPX Contest may be emailed to the CQ WPX Contest Director < director@cqwpx.com >.